stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 The latter, as expected, was some twenty by fifteen inches in area, and two inches thick; the thin metal covers opening at the top.
-Its tough cellulose pages seemed unaffected by the myriad cycles of time they had lived through, and I studied the queerly pigmented, brush-drawn letters of the text&mdash;symbols utterly unlike either the usual curved hieroglyphs or any alphabet known to human scholarship&mdash;with a haunting, half-aroused memory.
-It came to me that this was the language used by a captive mind I had known slightly in my dreams&mdash;a mind from a large asteroid on which had survived much of the archaic life and lore of the primal planet whereof it formed a fragment.
+Its tough cellulose pages seemed unaffected by the myriad cycles of time they had lived through, and I studied the queerly pigmented, brush-drawn letters of the text--symbols utterly unlike either the usual curved hieroglyphs or any alphabet known to human scholarship--with a haunting, half-aroused memory.
+It came to me that this was the language used by a captive mind I had known slightly in my dreams--a mind from a large asteroid on which had survived much of the archaic life and lore of the primal planet whereof it formed a fragment.
 At the same time I recalled that this level of the archives was devoted to volumes dealing with the non-terrestrial planets.